terrainagency/ghost/interface/Number/README.md

 # Usage

-Add class `@ui-num` to the container of the number input.
+Add class `@ui-num` to the container element of the number input element.

 ```html
 <div>